datalad-handbook/book/docs/glossary.rst

        -Server>`__.

    bash
-      A Unix shell and command language.
+      A Unix :term:`shell` and command language.

    Bitbucket
       Bitbucket is an online platform where one can store and share version